 Mr. Simpson and XTO Energy have received many honors and accolades for the success of the company.
 From 2005 through 2008, Mr. Simpson was named by Barron’s in their “30 Most Respected CEOs in the World”.
 Oil and Gas Investor magazine named Mr. Simpson their “Executive of the Year” in 2006.
 Institutional Investor magazine named him their “Best CEO” among Oil and Gas Exploration and Production Companies in April 2009.
-He continues to be recognized for his contributions and leadership - in addition to the Cornerstone Award he has been honored by the National Historic Trust at their Restore America Gala for his contributions to historic preservation and Texas Wesleyan University has named him as their 2007 Executive Man of the Year for their Business Hall of Fame.
+He continues to be recognized for his contributions and lead– in addition to the Cornerstone Award he has been honored by the National Historic Trust at their Restore America Gala for his contributions to historic preservation and Texas Wesleyan University has named him as their 2007 Executive Man of the Year for their Business Hall of Fame.
 He has also purchased the grand champion steer at the Fort Worth Stock Show and Rodeo, from 2005 - 2008, with the proceeds going to educational scholarships.

 The Texas native, youngest of four brothers, grew up on a Cisco ranch and was salutatorian of his high school graduating class.
 He attended Baylor University on a bank scholarship where he earned a BBA degree in Accounting with honors and then an MBA.
 Mr. Simpson served in the Texas Army National Guard after graduation and then earned his CPA designation.
-He and Janice have seven children.